Jenny Ramp

-Jennylynn Sinead Domingo Ramp (born February 6, 2003), popularly known as Jenny Ramp, is a Filipino-American model and beauty pageant titleholder who was crowned Miss Philippines Earth 2022.
-She represented the Philippines at the Miss Earth 2022 pageant and placed at the Top 20.
+Jennylynn Sinead Domingo Ramp popularly known as Jenny Ramp, is a Filipina beauty pageant titleholder who was crowned Miss Philippines Earth 2022.
+She represented the Philippines at Miss Earth 2022 and was placed in the top 20.

 Early life and education

-Ramp hails from Santa Ignacia, Tarlac, Philippines.
-Ramp pursued a bachelor's degree in psychology at Holy Angel University in Angeles City, Pampanga.
+Ramp is from Santa Ignacia, Tarlac, in the Philippines.
+She studied for her bachelor's degree in psychology at Holy Angel University in Angeles City, Pampanga.

 Pageantry

 Miss Philippines Earth 2022

 On March 12, 2022, she represented Santa Ignacia, Tarlac on Bb.
-Kanlahi 2022 and she place as 3rd Runner up.
+Kanlahi 2022 and was third runner up.
 On August 6, 2022, she represented Santa Ignacia, Tarlac at the Miss Philippines Earth 2022 pageant in Coron, Palawan, Philippines and was crowned the winner succeeding Naelah Alshorbaji of Parañaque.

 Miss Earth 2022

-She represented the Philippines in Miss Earth 2022 and placed in the Top 20.
+She represented the Philippines in Miss Earth 2022 and was placed in the top 20.